SeaQL/seaql.github.io/Blog/blog/2025-10-08-seaography.md

 <img src="/blog/img/sea-orm-pro-light.png#light" />
 <img src="/blog/img/sea-orm-pro-dark.png#dark" />

 With [SeaORM Pro](https://www.sea-ql.org/sea-orm-pro/), you can launch a ready-to-use admin panel in minutes.
-Built on Seaography, it demonstrates the seamless integration of the full technology stack - async Rust backend, React frontend, and GraphQL as the bridge.
+Built on Seaography, it demonstrates the seamless integration of the full technology stack - async Rust backend, React frontend, and GraphQL as the protocol.

 SeaORM Pro has been updated to support the latest features in SeaORM 2.0, with [RBAC](https://www.sea-ql.org/blog/2025-09-30-sea-orm-rbac/) support now available for preview in [SeaORM Pro Plus](https://www.sea-ql.org/sea-orm-pro/docs/introduction/sea-orm-pro-plus/).